Nuclear Fusion Technology Research and Experimentation

 The energies liberated from a fusion reaction - heat and radiation - are harvested to produce energy.
 There are a variety of methods both proven and in use, as well as under development, to turn that energy into useful power.
 We will discuss these at length later in this document.

 Fusion, it should be noted, is the opposite reaction from fission, which currently powers the working nuclear reactors around the globe.
-With fission, heavy atoms, such as Uranium or Plutonium, are split is cascade or chain-reactions, releasing energy in the process.
+With fission, heavy atoms, such as Uranium or Plutonium, are split in cascade or chain-reactions, releasing energy in the process.
 This energy is then harvested as mentioned above, usually by turning the heat into steam to turn turbines, which produce electricity.

 Why is it Important?